unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 Additional Information
 ======================

-* If you want to see the full guidelines for institution, see the :doc: `Institution </fields/institution>` page
+* If you want to see the full guidelines for institution, see the :doc:`Institution </fields/institution>` page
-* To see additional institution examples, see Other Examples
+* To see additional institution examples, see :ref:`Other Examples <institution-examples>`
-* If you want to see the full guidelines for collection, see the :doc: `Collection </fields/collection>` page
+* If you want to see the full guidelines for collection, see the :doc:`Collection </fields/collection>` page
-* To see additional collection examples, see Other Examples
+* To see additional collection examples, see :ref:`Other Examples <collection-examples>`

 ####